 Exactly.

-And yeah, we hear we heard yesterday and today on some of the other cable channels, we heard, well, the president just doesn't want to pass legislation.
+And we heard yesterday and today on some of the other cable channels, we heard, well, the president just doesn't want to pass legislation.

-The president just wants to to bully people into to appeal to his thirty per 30 percent talk radio audience.
+The president just wants to bully people and to appeal to his 30% talk radio audience.

-And I said to that, how many pieces of legislation has ar have arrived at his door on his desk that he hasn't signed?
+And I said to that, how many pieces of legislation have arrived at his door on his desk that he hasn't signed?

 He even signed the Russian sanctions bill, which frankly was a stupid bill.